DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_4.md

 Try running this step again with `snakemake --cores 1 calc_doy_means` and make sure it works for you.
 If it does, delete the outputs before we move on with `snakemake --cores 1 calc_doy_means --delete-all-output`.

 ## Generalize your rule with wildcards
-As you might imagine, if we wanted to process files a large number of lakes IDs, listing every input and every output could become very tedious and result in a very long Snakefile.
+As you might imagine, if we wanted to process data for a large number of lakes, listing every input and every output could become very tedious and result in a very long Snakefile.
 Because the input filepaths are identical aside from just one varying substring (the lake ID), we can simplify our Snakefile down to just one line to represent all the input files.
 The same is true for the output files.
 This generalization will be done using "wildcards".

 Wildcards are indicated by using `{}` around the wildcard name (`lake_id` in this case).
 Here's our updated rule that uses wildcards:
 ```